DanWahlin/Angular-Snippets/README.md

 ### TypeScript Snippets

 ```
 a2bootstrap                     - Bootstrap snippet
 a2appModule                     - Create the root app module (@NgModule)
+a2canDeactivateRoutingGuard     - Create a CanDeactivate routing guard
 a2component                     - Component snippet
 a2httpImport                    - Http module import snippet
 a2httpMap                       - Http map() snippet
 a2httpService                   - Service with Http snippet
 a2inputProperty                 - @Input property snippet
 a2outputEvent                   - @Output event snippet
 a2pipe                          - Pipe snippet
 a2routes                        - Angular 2 routes snippet
 a2route                         - Route definition snippet
 a2service                       - Service snippet
 a2subscribe                     - Observable subscribe snippet

 ```